JackpotRising/jr-docs/docs/homebase/integration.md

 Recreates the tournament repeatedly at defined interval (ex: daily).
 The tournament name will be auto-generated for Recurring tournaments.

-> To stop a recurring tournament: view your game's list of tournaments, select the Recurring tab, the tap the Delete Template button on the tournament you wish to stop.
+> To stop a recurring tournament, view your game's list of tournaments, select the Recurring tab and press the Delete Template button on the tournament you wish to terminate.

 ![Screenshot](media/tournament/006.png)